 A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland

-Látravík and Breiðavík are well-known coves in the Westfjords of Iceland, but both of them belong to the Útvikur coves.
-Many people will for sure have heard about Látrabjarg, the largest seabird cliff in my country in the vicinity, which is the best place to photograph a puffin in Iceland.
+Many people have heard about Látrabjarg, the largest seabird cliff in my country, in the vicinity, which is the best place to photograph a puffin in Iceland.

-I have shown you both Látrabjarg, Látravík, and Breiðavík in my travel-blogs, but there is yet another cove that belongs to the Útvíkur coves, the remote and beautiful Kollsvík cove.
+I have shown you both Látrabjarg, Látravík, and Breiðavík in my travel blogs, but there is yet another cove that belongs to the Útvíkur coves, the remote and beautiful Kollsvík cove.

 Top photo: one of the turf outhouses in Kollsvík